MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ## Record

+This section outlines the basic steps to making a recording with the page scripting tool.
+Sections that follow explain specific details and aspects about recording.

 1. Open the page where you want to start recording.

 1. In the **Page Scripting** pane, select the **Start new** button or the **New recording** ![new recording](media/new-recording-icon.png) button in the control bar at the top.